France, Italy see leeway on budget rules at EU summit

 Between now and then France, Spain and Portugal may also be given more time by their EU peers to meet their deficit goals, as long as they stick to a debt-cutting trend.

-While the worst of the debt crisis may have passed, the conundrum leaders face is how to galvanize anaemic growth and create jobs for millions of unemployed without undermining budget discipline.
+While the worst of the debt crisis may have passed, the conundrum leaders face is how to galvanise anaemic growth and create jobs for millions of unemployed without undermining budget discipline.

 "Markets kill you if you lose fiscal credibility, and they also kill you if you don't have any growth, so it's quite a narrow path to tread," said one EU diplomat.